 Transgender clients join us at every stage: some are pre-op and have just begun their transition.
 Others are nearing an official change; switching the first name to a female one in our reservation system is always a big milestone.
 Others may come to our Clinic years after surgery to achieve smoother skin they didn't have a chance to address before.

 No matter what stage you're at (or even if you're still unsure!), we will be happy to guide you along.
 We invite you to make an appointment for a confidential consultation, during which you will also be able to get a patch test, learn more about Laser Hair Removal, and about us.
 Browse the rest of our site to learn more and chat to Sam or one of the other practitioners with the chat icon below right.

-Androgen-driven hair, especially facial hair, is an almost universal problem for transsexual women.
+Androgen-driven hair, especially facial hair, is an almost universal problem for transgender women.
 It is one of the most difficult problems to solve, and getting rid of it will often be essential for assimilation.
 Anyone who is planning to go full time and is even remotely considering the option of stealth is strongly advised to seek permanent facial hair removal as soon as possible in transition.
-For some transsexual women, it is the most time-consuming and expensive part of the entire process.
+For some transgender women, it is the most time-consuming and expensive part of the entire process.

 It is amazing, the lengths to which transgendered individuals go to cover up hair.
 For years, I have been wearing two pairs of tights, one pair of pantyhose and a pair of nylons - just to cover the hair on my legs.
 No wonder I was so hot all the time.
 Then about a year ago I got the break I had been waiting for; I was able to shave my legs.
 Goodbye tights, hello clean-shaven legs!
 One problem though, the smoothness lasts only a few hours.
 So I tried waxing and chemicals.
 Waxing hurt and left red marks; chemicals were not any better than shaving and took a lot longer.